nitkizs/test/Docs/Data_Engineering/README.md

 * **No detections** – images with no detected objects
 * **Low confidence** – detections below the defined threshold
-* **High confidence** – detections above the defined threshold
+* **Single detection (high confidence)** – detections above the defined threshold
 * **Multiple detections (mixed confidence)** – at least one detection below the threshold
 * **Multiple detections (high confidence)** – all detections above the threshold

 **Important:**
-For the positive dataset, images with multiple detections require manual verification.
+For the positive dataset, images within multiple detections(high confidence) group require manual verification.
 These cases may include all correct detections, a mix of correct and false detections, or entirely false detections.
 Carefully review these images using the [verification script](image_review_selection.py), which can also be used to inspect results and generate XML files if required.

 Repeat this process for both positive and negative filtered images and save the outputs separately for further filtering stages.